2024–25 Siena Saints women's basketball team

-The 2024–25 Siena Saints women's basketball team represents Siena College during the 2024–25 NCAA Division I women's basketball season.
-The Saints, led by first-year head coach Terry Primm, play their home games at the UHY Center in Loudonville, New York, as members of the Metro Atlantic Athletic Conference.
+The 2024–25 Siena Saints women's basketball team represented Siena College during the 2024–25 NCAA Division I women's basketball season.
+The Saints, led by first-year head coach Terry Primm, played their home games at the UHY Center in Loudonville, New York, as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Saints finished the 2023–24 season 18–12, 14–6 in MAAC play, to finish in third place.
 They defeated Mount St. Mary's, before falling to Niagara in the semifinals of the MAAC tournament.

 On March 26, 2024, head coach Jim Jabir announced that he would be retiring, ending his second stint with the team, and six seasons overall.
 On April 5, the school announced that they would be elevating assistant coach Terry Primm to be the team's next head coach.